 To grind this down a bit further, a tick is the smallest increment by which prices can move in a given futures or commodity market.
-The next step would be to translate the dollar value for 1 tick in the given market being traded, (Ex: The minimum tick value in corn futures is $12.50 or ¼ cent).
-To use corn data as an example, data shows that 90 percent of all observations between 2004- 2014 had a daily true range equal to or less than 26 ¼ cents.
-Therefore a CTA who was long corn futures, may want to set a protective sell stop 26 ¼ cents below the previous days close, as the probability of being whip-sawed out of the market are 1 in 10.
-Similarly, a CTA who had short sold corn would want to set their stop at least 26 ¼ cents above the previous day’s closing price.
-The dollar value for this stop would be $1,312.50 per contract, in corn.
+The next step would be to translate the dollar value for one tick in the given market being traded (Ex: The minimum tick value in corn futures is $12.50 or ¼ cent).
+To use corn data as an example, data shows that 90 percent of all observations between 2004- 2014 had a true daily range equal to or less than 26 ¼ cents.
+Therefore a CTA who was long corn futures may want to set a protective sell stop 26 ¼ cents below the previous day’s close, as the probability of being whip-sawed out of the market is 1 in 10.
+Similarly, a CTA with short-sold corn would want to stop at least 26 ¼ cents above the previous day’s closing price.
+The dollar value for this stop would be $1,312.50 per contract in corn.

-Now, instead of concentrating on the true range for a day or a week, it may be more suitable and efficient for a CTA to work with the average true range over the past “N” trading sessions, wherein “N” is any number found to be most effective through back testing their trading methodology (Ex: 9 days, 20 days, 4 weeks, etc.).
-The theory is that the range for the past “N” periods is a more reliable and consistent indicator of volatility as compared to the true range from the immediately preceding trading session.
-An example would be to calculate the average true range over the past 20 trading sessions in corn futures and to use this number for placing protective stops.
-As an aside, this philosophy could be flipped around and be used for entry, which I’ll cover in a future article.
+Now, instead of concentrating on the true range for a day or a week, it may be more suitable and efficient for a CTA to work with the average true range over the past “N” trading sessions, wherein “N” is any number found to be most effective through backtesting their trading methodology (Ex: 9 days, 20 days, four weeks, etc.).
+The theory is that the range for the past “N” periods is a more reliable and consistent volatility indicator than the true range from the immediately preceding trading session.
+An example would be calculating the average true range over the past 20 trading sessions in corn futures and using this number to place protective stops.
+Of course, this philosophy could be flipped around and used for entry, which I’ll cover in a future article.

-*Historical Volatility – HV’ is the realized volatility of a financial instrument over a given time period.
-Generally, this measure is calculated by determining the average deviation from the average price of a financial instrument in the given time period.
+*Historical Volatility – HV’ is a financial instrument’s realized volatility over a period.
+Generally, this measure is calculated by determining the average deviation from the average price of a financial instrument in a given period.